Content Type

 ISRO launch Made-in-India GPS – NavlC

 Most of our trip revolves around GPS.
-Majority of people around the globe know what’s GPS and its use.
+The majority of people around the globe know what’s GPS and its use.

-A short definition to have glance can be “GPS or Global positioning satellite navigation system used to know the position of an object which is owned by US government and operated by United States Air-Force.”
+A short definition to have a glance can be “GPS or Global positioning satellite navigation system used to know the position of an object which is owned by US government and operated by United States Air Force.”

-Other known navigation systems of the world are GLONASS of Russia, BeiDou Navigation Satellite System (BDS) of China and Galileo of European union will be scheduled to be fully operational by 2020.
-India is a progressive country and under “Made in India” campaign made our own navigation system “NavIC”.
-Let’s understand in detail if our NavIC will be useful for the world or not?
+Other known navigation systems of the world are GLONASS of Russia, BeiDou Navigation Satellite System (BDS) of China, and Galileo of the European Union will are scheduled to be fully operational by 2020.
+India is a progressive country and under the “Made in India” campaign made our own navigation system “NavIC”.
+Let’s understand in detail if our NavIC will be useful for the world or not.

 NavIC